 With many of today’s digital pens, you don’t need any special paper or an electronic pad – you just clip the USB receiver to the top of your notepad and write away.

 When you’re finished with your notes you can plug the receiver into your computer and it transfers it to your machine.
-You then have options to catalogue, convert to digital text, or search your transcribed documents.
+You then have options to catalog, convert to digital text, or search your transcribed documents.

 It allows for meeting rooms and lecture halls to go back to a simpler time – when we were without the distraction of laptops.
 Basically, the pen allows its user to concentrate on participating, which creates a more productive environment for everyone.